pharmacologie-caen/vigicaen/README.md

 - [![PV -
   Advanced](https://img.shields.io/badge/PV-Advanced-43b284)](https://pharmacologie-caen.github.io/vigicaen/articles/basic_workflow.html)
   Advanced pharmacovigilance researchers.
 These users must be familiar with R and (a bit of) statistics.
-The will find tools to load tables, perform usual data management, identify drug and reaction IDs, describe complexe features (**dechallenge, rechallenge**), perform disproportionality, and get ready-to-use datasets to apply any
+They will find tools to load tables, perform usual data management, identify drug and reaction IDs, describe complexe features (**dechallenge, rechallenge**), perform disproportionality, and get ready-to-use datasets to apply any